  In order to achieve the objectives of the GSRN, and to be compliant with the guidelines given in GCOS-226, a site should be able to ensure sustained operations and preferably provide accurate long-term records (>10 years) of reference variables.

- All data and metadata provided to the GSRN Lead-Centre/data portal are provided with free and open access according to the WMO Unified Data Policy, which might be enhanced by an approved GSRN data policy.
+ All data and metadata provided to the GSRN Lead-Centre/data portal are provided with free and unrestricted [Australia] access according to the WMO Unified Data Policy, which might be enhanced by an approved GSRN data policy.

  The owner and/or operator of the nominated station shall be responsible for resourcing all operations in acquiring the reference measurements, including the management of the data delivery to the GSRN data portal.
 Any changes to the instrument and surroundings shall be reported to the GSRN LC within one month.